dromescu/awesome_aws_reinvent2017_workshops/README.md

 * SID345 - AWS Encryption SDK: The Busy Engineer’s Guide to Client-Side Encryption
 * SID402 - An AWS Security Odyssey: Implementing Security Controls in the World of Internet, Big Data, IoT and E-Commerce Platforms
 * SID311 - Designing Security and Governance Across a Multi-Account Strategy
+* SID343 - User Management and App Authentication with Amazon Cognito
+* SID341 - Using AWS CloudTrail Logs for Scalable, Automated Anomaly Detection
+* STG319 - Data Security in the Cloud Demystified – Policies, Protection, and Tools for Your Data Assets

 ## Serverless
 * SRV331 - Build a Multi-Region Serverless Application for Resilience and High Availability
 * SRV332 - Building Serverless Real-Time Data Processing (Now with Unicorns!)
 * SRV334 - Making Things Right with AWS Config Rules and AWS Lambda
 * SRV330 - Serverless DevOps to the Rescue
+* SRV333 - Designing and Implementing a Serverless Media Processing Workflow Using AWS Step Functions
+* SRV425 - Serverless OAuth: Authorizing Third-Party Applications to Your Serverless API *

 ## Telecom
 * TLC303 - Walkthrough: Setting up a Highly Available Communications Platform on AWS